Franz Oppenhoff: Biography

+Oppenhoff and his choices for officials dismayed the Americans.
+They had expected any anti-Nazi to be a democrat, but Oppenhoff was both anti-Nazi and a Bismarckian autocrat.
+The Bishop had recommended him, and clergical recommendation had at first been very influential, but the Catholic church was more neutral than anti-Nazi.
+Civilians saw him as someone who had avoided military service and was now part of a new post-Nazi elite.
+Oppenhoff became indispensable to the occupiers because of the lack of competent alternatives, but they sought to avoid recreating an Aachen-like clique elsewhere.

 In December 1944 a group of officers belonging to the US Army's Psychological Warfare Division, coordinated by historian Saul K. Padover, arrived in Aachen to assess the German population's political views and their attitude to the Nazis and the local situation.
 In January 1945 Padover claimed that he had discovered a "wholesale political conspiracy" in the city, centering on Oppenhoff, whose purpose was to keep left-wing forces out of stewardship.
 Padover reported to his superiors that the Aachen city administration "...is shrewd, strongwilled, and aggressive...
 Its leader is Oberbürgermeister Oppenhoff...behind Oppenhoff is the bishop of Aachen, a powerful figure with a subtlety of his own...
 All of these men managed to stay out of the Nazi party, most of them were directly connected with the town's leading war industries, [Veltrup and Talbot ]...These men are not democratically minded...
 They are planning the future in terms of an authoritarian highly bureaucratic state...Politically it is conceived as small-state Clericalism...".
 To make matters "worse", Oppenhoff and his associates had displayed what was seen as leniency in accepting ex-Nazis for jobs in the city administration.